Evaluating Critical Thinking in Democracy

 Introduction

 The human brain has the capacity to think.
 Critical thinking is one of the activities that people tend to do whether knowingly, or unknowingly from various walks of life.
 Critical thinking is a skill widely adopted during study of different types of literature.
 It involves the ability to analyse information objectively and question information that one receives.
 Critical thinking involves careful examination of information to identify and develop an explanation of what it means (Cottrell, 2017).
+For those working on philosophy dissertations, such as in the case of philosophy dissertation help.
 This essay presents a case study analysis that critically evaluates the case presented by Roger Scruton, a philosopher, and writer for the BBC News Magazine, in his article titled “A Point of View: Is Democracy Overrated?”

 Whatsapp